-Installation costs for these technologies are not cheap so choosing the most beneficial for your home should be fully discussed with an expert in the field.
+Installation costs for these technologies are not cheap, so choosing the most beneficial for your home should be thoroughly discussed with an expert in the field.

 Sunlight is free obviously, so after installation, running costs are low.
-And even on a cloudy day, solar panels continue to generate energy so the location of your home in Scotland is not a factor.
+And even on a cloudy day, solar panels continue to generate energy, so the location of your home in Scotland is not a factor.

 Another consideration is whether your roof can physically support the panels.
 Solar panels are best on sunny east, west and south-facing roofs.

-You are paid for the energy you generate – even if you use it yourself, and for any electricity that you export to the national grid.
-They also save you money as you are using less electricity from your energy supplier.
+You are paid for the energy you create – even if you use it yourself, and for any electricity that you export to the national grid.
+They also save you money as you are using less power from your energy supplier.

 Domestic Biomass Boilers

 If you are considering biomass, then investigate whether you have a local supplier of fuel, or whether you can get your own.
 Furthermore, a large, dry convenient place to store your fuel is essential.

 Getting it right can potentially save you lots of money.
-Make sure that you do your research well and understand all the pros and cons for the renewable energy technology of your choice.
+Make sure that you do your research well and understand all the pros and cons.
+Of the renewable energy technology that you choose.

 If you have any questions about installing renewable energy to your home, please do get in touch for a chat.